PromptLock-Custom-Node/Flowise/README.md

 ## Notes

 - Works with Prompt Injection, GDPR, HIPAA, PCI.
-- Requires a valid PromptShield API key.
+- Requires a valid PromptLock API key.
 - You can chain multiple compliance checks by feeding outputs into downstream nodes.

 ---